Adam Goodman, PhD

 601 S Morgan St.

-Adam Goodman is an associate professor in the Department of History and Latin American and Latino Studies Program at the University of Illinois Chicago, and a 2022-23 Andrew W. Mellon Foundation Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
-His interests include migration history and policy; Mexican American and Latino/a/x history; border and borderlands; social movements; racial and ethnic identity formation; and recent US, Mexican, and Central American history.
+Adam Goodman is an associate professor of history and Latin American and Latino studies at the University of Illinois Chicago, and a 2022-23 Andrew W. Mellon Foundation Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
+His interests include migration history, policy, and law; Latino and Mexican American history; border and borderlands; social movements; racial and ethnic identity formation; and recent US, Mexican, and Central American history.

-Goodman's award-winning book, The Deportation Machine: America's Long History of Expelling Immigrants (Princeton UP, 2020), traces the US government’s systematic efforts to terrorize and expel noncitizens over the past 140 years.
-The book uncovers public officials’ use of force, coercion, and fear to purge immigrants from the country and exert control over those who remain.
-The Deportation Machine introduces the politicians, bureaucrats, businesspeople, and ordinary citizens who have pushed for and profited from expulsion.
+Goodman's award-winning book, The Deportation Machine: America’s Long History of Expelling Immigrants (Princeton UP, 2020), traces the US government’s systematic efforts to expel noncitizens over the past 140 years.
+It uncovers public officials’ use of force, coercion, and fear to purge immigrants from the country and exert control over those who remain.
+The book introduces the politicians, bureaucrats, businesspeople, and ordinary citizens who have pushed for and profited from expulsion.
 It chronicles the devastating human costs of punitive enforcement policies and the innovative strategies people have adopted to fight against removal and redefine belonging in ways that transcend citizenship.
 The Deportation Machine was a finalist for the Los Angeles Times Book Prize in History and received the PROSE Award in North American History from the Association of American Publishers, the Henry Adams Book Prize from the Society for History in the Federal Government, and Honorable Mention for the Theodore Saloutos Book Award from the Immigration and Ethnic History Society.

 Before moving to Chicago, Goodman was a Provost’s Postdoctoral Fellow in the Humanities at the University of Southern California in Los Angeles and a visiting scholar at the Universidad Nacional Autónoma de México in Mexico City.
 He received his Ph.D. in history from the University of Pennsylvania.

 The Deportation Machine: America’s Long History of Expelling Immigrants (Princeton UP, May 2020)